 The Devoted to Darcy Fanclub Fan

 The early 19th century saw a change in the shape and size of fans.
 Previously, when dresses were grand and extravagant, fans were relatively large and many featured religious and mythological subjects.
-These subjects were fashionable, and beautiful detailed paintings of Gods and wonderous creatures were to be seen.
+These subjects were fashionable, and beautiful, detailed paintings of gods and wonderous creatures were to be seen.
 In the aftermath of the French Revolution when the wealthy were rather fearful for their safety, outwards signs of extravagance were replaced by simple dress, such as muslin embroidered high-waisted gowns with tiny but beautiful details.
 To complement this narrower silhouette, fans substantially reduced in size, and details, such as painted flowers, were smaller in scale.
 Materials used were ivory, bone, horn, even painted card, appearing simple but actually featuring delicate workmanship that would have been expensive in the day.
-Aafke’s fan is therefore of a smaller form than her usual work, to fit with the Darcy Period.
+Brouwer’s fan is therefore of a smaller form than her usual work, to fit with the Darcy Period.